afeld/computing-in-context/project1.md

 # Project 1

-In this homework, you will:
+In this project, you will:

 - Get the feel of working in a Jupyter Notebook
 - Work with a new dataset